lukaszgajewski/pytradeshifts/README.md

 # Caloric domestic supply
 Code in this repo computes the domestic supply of calories, with potential for other nutrients, for a list of countries, food items, and in a specified yield reduction scenario.

+This is for the purposes of the ALLFED integrated model and will eventually get absorbed into that repostitory.
+While this is using core ideas of the pytradeshifts project it is not part of it, and this branch shall be deleted in the future.

 Runs in under 100[s] on an Intel Core i7-8550U @ 1.80GHz with 16GB of RAM

 ## Data